ponkio-o/portfolio/content/index-about.md

 # Hi :wave:

-I am Yuya Koda, a Software Engineer currently employed at DeNA.
+I am Yuya Koda, a Software Engineer currently working at DeNA.

 My professional focus encompasses expertise in infrastructure, with a primary emphasis on AWS.
 I specialize in areas such as DevOps, Infrastructure as Code (IaC), Continuous Integration/Continuous Deployment (CI/CD), and automated testing.